ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/running_simulation.rst

-Any of these will download the specified version of PIConGPU (and other dependencies), generate the necessary input files and immediately execute the necessary steps (i.e. the workflow) to build and run PIConGPU on the configured system
-(if you've used ``simulation.run()`` and not ``simulation.write_input_file()``).
+Any of these will download the specified version of PIConGPU (and other dependencies), generate the necessary input files and immediately execute the necessary steps (i.e. the workflow) to build and submit PIConGPU on the configured system (if you've used ``simulation.run()`` and not ``simulation.write_input_file()``).

 .. warning::